t4guw/100-Unity-Mechanics-for-Programmers/programs/grappling_hook_2d/README.md

 ## Implementation
 There are several steps that need to be completed in the Unity Editor:
-1. Create a sprite renderer object, and add a RigidBody2D, BoxCollider2D, DistanceJoint2D, and LineRenderer components
+1. Create a sprite renderer object, and add a RigidBody2D, BoxCollider2D, DistanceJoint2D, and LineRenderer components.
-2. Adjust the width for the LineRenderer as needed
+2. Adjust the width for the LineRenderer as needed.
-3. If you would like to change the color for the LineRenderer, create a new material and drag and drop it to the material property
+3. If you would like to change the color for the LineRenderer, create a new material and drag and drop it to the material property.
-4. If you would like the grappling hook to collide with objects check "Enable Collision" in the DistanceJoint2D component
+4. If you would like the grappling hook to collide with objects check "Enable Collision" in the DistanceJoint2D component.
 5. Add the following script to the object.
-Drag and drop the appropriate object/components to the correct fields in the inspector
+Drag and drop the appropriate object/components to the correct fields in the inspector.

         using UnityEngine;